fardil-b/AWS/SNS Event/README.md

-# Creating and Subscribing to SNS Topics
+# Creating and Subscribing to SNS Topics, Adding SNS event for S3 bucket

 ## What is SNS?
 * SNS stands for Simple Notification Service.